 - Assisting in general financial management and analysis

-Experience in accounting is required for an Accounts Receivable role but a Bachelor’s degree isn’t a necessity.
-However, a degree in the following may allow you to develop your career in accounting further:
+Experience in accounting is required for an Accounts Receivable role, but a Bachelor’s degree isn’t a necessity.
+However, a degree in the following will allow a candidate to develop their career in accounting further:

 - Finance or Economics

 Within an Accounts Receivable role, they will need to possess the following skills:

 - An ability to prioritise and manage expectations